-- Who is involved in the process of producing, and consultation on, the Draft District Plan; - Why people are being involved in the process; - When and how people will be able to get involved and influence this process; and - How the results of community involvement will be used.
+- Who is involved in the process of producing, and consultation on, the Focused Amendments to the Draft District Plan; - Why people are being involved in the process; - When and how people will be able to get involved and influence this process; and - How the results of community involvement will be used.

-This Community Involvement Plan has been written in accordance with the adopted Mid Sussex Code of Practice and Statement of Community Involvement (2011) and its appendix, 'How we involve you in making planning decisions'.
+This Community Involvement Plan has been written in accordance with the adopted Mid Sussex Code of Practice and Statement of Community Involvement (2011) and its appendix 'How we involve you in making planning decisions'1.

-This Community Involvement Plan has been prepared taking into account the extensive consultation that has previously taken place.
+This Community Involvement Plan has been prepared taking into account the extensive consultation that has already taken place in formulating the District Plan.